USDA Home Loan Requirements: Get Answers in 5 Minutes

 Appraisal – Similar to most mortgage programs available, USDA loans require an appraisal conducted by a third party before an underwriter may approve the loan.
 A USDA appraisal is slightly different from a conventional appraisal.

-A USDA appraisal will also include a well and septic report to verify the systems are working correctly and meet USDA guidelines.
+A USDA appraisal will also include a well and septic report to verify the systems are working correctly and meet USDA home loan requirements.

 Since the USDA appraisal is more in-depth than a conventional appraisal, it is usually in your best interest to complete a home inspection at the beginning of your home-buying process.
 For more information on the USDA appraisal process or the difference between a home appraisal and a home inspection, please reach out to Gustan Cho Associates today.